 Applicability.

 The test procedures in this document are applicable to 2026 and subsequent model year zero-emission passenger cars and light-duty trucks (zero-emission vehicle or ZEV), and 2026 and subsequent model year plug-in hybrid electric passenger cars, light-duty trucks, and medium-duty vehicles.
-The test procedures in this document may optionally be used for testing of 2026 and subsequent model year zero-emission medium-duty vehicles.
+The test procedures in this document are also applicable to 2026 and subsequent model year zero-emission medium-duty vehicles that a manufacturer uses to satisfy the requirements of California Code of Regulations (CCR), title 13, section 1962.4.

-The general procedures and requirements necessary to certify a vehicle for sale in California are contained in the “California 2015 through 2025 Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” or the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles”, as applicable (hereinafter “LDV/MDV TPs”) and apply except as amended herein.
+The general procedures and requirements necessary to certify a 2026 and subsequent model year vehicle for sale in California are contained in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” (hereinafter “LDV/MDV TPs”) and apply except as amended herein.

-The “as adopted or amended dates” of the 40 CFR Part 86 regulations and the 40 CFR Part 1066 regulations referenced by this document are the dates identified in the “California 2015 through 2025 Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” or the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles”, as applicable.
+The “as adopted or amended dates” of the 40 CFR Part 86 regulations and the 40 CFR Part 1066 regulations referenced by this document are the dates identified in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles”.

-Migration of the test procedures for measuring exhaust emissions from 40 CFR Part 86 to 40 CFR Part 1066 shall be done in accordance with Part II, Subpart A, section 100.1 of the “California 2015 through 2025 Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” or Part II, section A.3.1. of the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles”, as applicable.

 Definitions and Terminology